-Chromebook Keyboard Buyer's Guide
+The Best Keyboard Replacements for Chromebook and Chromebox

 This compact keyboard has roomy keys with great feedback for typing and it automatically adapts so that the keys support the operating system of whatever it's paired with.
 All of your keyboard shortcuts work exactly as you would expect, even if what's printed on the key itself isn't what you would see on your Chromebook.

 Pair it with up to three devices at once; Chrome OS, Windows, Mac OS, Linux, Android, iOS, Android TV, Apple TV and Steam OS are all supported.
 You'll never need another keyboard for any of your devices.
+This keyboard is kind of expensive at $28, but worth it in the long run.

 Best for Chrome OS

-Built specifically for ASUS' Chromeboxes, this set (there's a Bluetooth mouse included) has the right keycaps for your Chromebook.
+Built specifically for Chromeboxes, this keyboard has the right keycaps for your Chromebook.

-The keys are roomy and the battery life is great.
-It's also easy to connect to your Chromebook or Chromebox with a wireless USB receiver that supports both the keyboard and mouse.
-If you want a dedicated Chrome keyboard with the keycaps labeled so you won't ever have to look up a keyboard shortcut, this is the one to buy.
+The keys are roomy and all the standard Chrome shortcuts work perfectly.
+That's enough reason to recommend it, but this Dell keyboard is also built well and has a fully functional numeric pad.
+It's wired so there are no batteries to worry about but you instead have a wire to deal with.
+Having said that, it uses a full-size USB-A connection so if your Chromebook or Chromebox has a USB-C port be sure to snag an adapter.
+Best of all, it's only $13!

 Best value